 “All of these programs are solid.
 But since there’s so many of them and they do have subtle differences, consumers should investigate all of them to make the best choice based on their travel needs and personal preferences,” says David Bakke, personal finance contributor to Money Crashers.

-*All information about the Chase Sapphire Preferred card and the Wells Fargo Propel American Express Card has been collected independently by CreditCards.com and has not been reviewed by the issuer.
-These cards are no longer available through CreditCards.com.
+*All information about the Chase Sapphire Preferred card has been collected independently by CreditCards.com and has not been reviewed by the issuer.
+This card is no longer available through CreditCards.com.